IBM/Education-SelfService-AI-Chatbot/README.md

 > Note that this may take a few minutes.
 This will create 2 `.csv` files in the ./data/discovery-nlu/output directory.
 Take a look at the format by exploring the files.

-- The last step to prepare the data is to create a set `.json` files.
-This the format that NLU accepts.
+- The last step to create a set `.json` files.
+This the format that Discovery accepts.
 Run a node program to convert the `.csv` file to a set of `.json` files in a directory named `manualdocs`.

 -  Install [Node.js](https://nodejs.org) (Versions >= 6).